-KING SENATE Members also pose questions in parliamentary committees in order to ascertain whether the bill is sound and legal, enforceable and feasible.
+Members also pose questions in parliamentary committees in order to ascertain whether the bill is sound and legal, enforceable and feasible.
 However, they cannot make any further changes.
 The Senate also votes for or against the bill.

+KING

 If adopted, the bill is sent to the King and the minister to sign it.

 The 75 members of the Senate are elected by the members of the 12 Provincial States.
-This is a two tiered form of are elected by members of the public, and the members of Provincial States in turn elect the Senate.
+This is a two tiered form of election: members of the Provincial States are elected by members of the public, and the members of Provincial States in turn elect the Senate.
 This latter election takes place within three months after the election of the Provincial States.
-How is the Senate elected?